manpreetpadam/casestudy/README.md

 A few key metrics the companies use to determine their success are defined as shown in sample image

 -![June 2019 Performance](Images/June-2019-Key-Performance.JPG)

-Since this startup started this year there isn't enough data to determine it's performance with other competitors.

 ## Recommendations